Kaleidophon/tenacious-toucan/README.md

 meantime :coffee:

-Lastly, it should be noted that the training of the Diagnostic Classifiers introduces some randomness into the replication, because the training splits are generated randomly everytime, and differently trained Diagnostic Classifiers therefore also impact the effects of interventions in a different way.
+Lastly, it should be noted that the training of the Diagnostic Classifiers introduces some randomness into the replication, because the training splits are generated randomly every time, and differently trained Diagnostic Classifiers therefore also impact the effects of interventions in a different way.
 To repeat the experiments with different classifiers again, delete the results in `data/classifiers/giulianelli/models` and `data/classifiers/giulianelli/preds` and execute `replication/classify.py` and `replication/replicate.py` again.